owasp-amass/.github/profile/README.md

 The OWASP Amass Project has developed a system to help information security professionals perform mapping of attack surfaces and external asset discovery using open source intelligence gathering and reconnaissance techniques.

-The system includes key efforts and tools to help understand attack surfaces:
+The system includes key components and tools to help understand attack surfaces:

+* [Amass Framework](https://github.com/owasp-amass/amass) - the external attack surface collection engine and supported tooling
+* [Amass Docs](https://github.com/owasp-amass/docs) - the official documentation for all components within the Amass project
 * [Docker Compose](https://github.com/owasp-amass/amass-docker-compose) - for in-depth attack surface mapping and asset discovery
-* [Docker Image](https://hub.docker.com/r/owaspamass/amass) - all the capabilities built from the [amass repo](https://github.com/owasp-amass/amass) in one Docker image
+* [Docker Image](https://hub.docker.com/r/owaspamass/amass) - the swiss army knife tool built from the [amass repo](https://github.com/owasp-amass/amass) in a Docker image
-* [The Amass Platform](https://github.com/owasp-amass/amass) - for all the development related to external attack surface collection
 * [Asset Database](https://github.com/owasp-amass/asset-db) - for easy storage, navigation, and management of the OAM data
 * [Open Asset Model](https://github.com/owasp-amass/open-asset-model) - the uniform way to represent assets exposed on the Internet

-> You can find detailed installation instructions and documentation in the [Amass Docs](https://owasp-amass.github.io/docs) repo.
+> You can find detailed installation instructions and documentation [here](https://owasp-amass.github.io/docs/).

-If you have any questions about the OWASP Amass Project, please email the project leader [Jeff Foley](mailto://jeff.foley@owasp.org), or contact us on the project's [Discord server](https://discord.gg/ANTyEDUXt5) (**Discord is highly preferred**).
+If you have any questions about the OWASP Amass Project, please email the project leader [Jeff Foley](mailto://jeff.foley@owasp.org), or contact with us on the project's [Discord server](https://discord.gg/ANTyEDUXt5) (**Discord is highly preferred**).

 ## Corporate Supporters